 Didactic Blocks - Students must adhere to the posted due dates for discussion forums and other online learning activities.
 Students must be onsite for all proctored course assessments according to the posted schedule.
-NURS 305 and NURS 401 are delivered completely online, therefore no onsite assessments are required.

 Skills and Simulation Laboratory - Students must be onsite to participate in lab-based blocks according to the posted schedule.